ChimneySwift/mover/README.md

 The tool abides by protection rules, including owner metadata and the `protection_bypass` priv.

-It coppies all node metadata to the tool on left click and on rightclick places the node and coppies metadata over to the node.
+It copies all node metadata to the tool on left click and on rightclick places the node and copies metadata over to the node.
 Including inventories.

 Since the device uses the on_place function there is no worrying about unconfigured nodes (such as protection blocks without owners).